OracularIS/mocaclient/docs/oracular-file-manager.md

-# File Browser
+# Oracular File Manager
-The File Browser in the Smart MOCA Client provides a comprehensive set of functionalities that support efficient file navigation, organization, and management.
+The Oracular File Manager in the Smart MOCA Client provides a comprehensive set of functionalities that support efficient file navigation, organization, and management.

 ## Maintaining File System Objects
 This section outlines how users can effectively utilize the File Browser for accessing and managing file system objects like commands, reports, logs, and custom scripts.